googleforgames/agones/docs/proposals/0000-afp-process/README.md

     In the future we may enhance this to include other types of identification.
 * **reviewers** Required
   * Reviewer(s) chosen after triage, according to the proposal process.
-  * If not yet chosen, replace with `TBD`.
-  * Same name/contact scheme as `authors`.
-  * Reviewers should be a distinct set from authors.
-* **approvers** Required
-  * Approver(s) chosen after triage, according to the proposal process.
-  * Approver(s) selected based on the impacted areas or components of the project.
+  * Reviewer(s) selected based on the impacted areas or components of the project.
-    It is up to the individual areas to determine how they pick approvers for AFPs impacting them.
+    It is up to the individual areas to determine how they pick reviewers for AFPs impacting them.
-    The approvers are speaking for the respective areas in the process of approving this AFP The impacted areas can modify this list as necessary.
+    The reviewers are speaking for the respective areas in the process of approving this AFP The impacted areas can modify this list as necessary.
-  * The approvers are the individuals who decide when to move this AFP to the `implementable` state.
+  * The reviewers are the individuals who decide when to move this AFP to the `implementable` state.
-  * Approvers should be a distinct set from authors.
   * If not yet chosen, replace with `TBD`.
   * Same name/contact scheme as `authors`.
 * **editor** Required